 200 Route 94, Vernon, NJ

 Enjoy the great outdoors, water style, at this mountainous water park.
 Get an adrenaline rush as you plummet through the double-looping thrill slide, Zero-G. Or see if you can handle the iconic Colorado River Rapids.
-Kids World features Junior Rapids and Fishing Village, a children’s water playground sure to entertain little ones.
+Kids World features Fishing Village, a children’s water playground sure to entertain little ones.

 Thundering Surf Waterpark

 Everyone in the family will have fun getting wet at Long Beach Island’s popular water park.
 Little ones can romp around, and adults can relax at Cowabunga Beach.
 Sail down one of several whirling water slides or float along the lazy river, which features interactive water play activities.
 Just beware of the river’s surprise mega-water blasters.